Why Your Eyes Need Vitamin D and Where to Get It

 We also get vitamin D from our diets.
 Since we tend to spend less time outdoors than in the past, reliance on food for vitamin D is increasing.
-According to the Boston University Medical Center, infants and adults need to get about 1000 IUs of vitamin D per day.
-One thousand IUs is equivalent to 25 micrograms.
-You can divide any IU amount by 40 to know the number of micrograms it’s equivalent to.
+According to the NHS, infants over 1-year-old and adults need to get about 400 IUs (10 micrograms) of vitamin D per day.

 Some foods that are high in vitamin D are:

 - Dairy milk

 - Fortified yogurts, orange juices, and soy beverages